Browser width

 The following variables and constants are used in the model:

-• ServiceTime — the mean value of service time
+• ServiceTime — the mean value of service time.

 Complete Program Code with Input Data and Results

-To compile a program, the model should be placed in a standard wrapper similar to block simulation example.
+To compile a program, the model should be placed in a standard wrapper similar to the block simulation example.

 program SimulaStyleMM1;